Wood-burning stoves: What do the new rules mean for your fireplace?

 More needs to be done to reduce pollution and ensure the air we all breathe is cleaner.

 No, there are no plans to ban wood burning stoves.
 However the Government have developed a Clean Air Strategy which is scheduled to come into force in 2022.
 This will outlaw the sale of the most polluting fuels and ensure only the cleanest stoves are sold from 2022.

 This means if you own a stove, or are thinking or purchasing one, you will need to ensure your stove is compliant.
 From 1st January 2022 all wood burning and multi-fuel stoves and fireplaces that are manufactured will have to adhere to strict new guidelines known as Ecodesign.
 These stoves will now carry an SIA (Stove Industry Alliance) approved Ecodesign Ready Stove quality assurance.
 ClearSkies is the highest kitemark you can have in the stove industry and you can find more details here on the legislation.

 The wrong kind of wood

-But owners of woodburners must be aware that not all wood burning is the same and that reductions in particulate emissions isn’t just about buying an Ecodesign Ready stove.
+But owners of wood burning stoves must be aware that reductions in particulate emissions goes beyond just buying an Ecodesign Ready stove.

 It also means burning the right type of wood.